openedx/course-discovery/docs/getting_started.rst

 OAuth 2.0, and this document may use the terms interchangeably.
 Under our current architecture the LMS serves as our authentication provider.

-Configuring Course Discovery Service to work with OIDC requires registering a new client with the authentication provider and updating the Django settings for this project with the client credentials.
+Configuring Course Metadata Service to work with OIDC requires registering a new client with the authentication provider and updating the Django settings for this project with the client credentials.

 .. _OpenID Connect: http://openid.net/specs/openid-connect-core-1_0.html